Columbia River Fishing Report

 Wednesday, May 13, 2026

-The Columbia River will reopen for spring Chinook fishing from Thursday, May 14 through Saturday, May 16 below Bonneville Dam.
+The Columbia River reopened for spring Chinook fishing from Thursday, May 14 through Saturday, May 16 below Bonneville Dam.
 Fish managers reopened the fishery after seeing improved spring Chinook returns moving through the system.

 The last several open days showed noticeably better fishing from the St. Helens area up through Portland, with more fish being caught throughout the river system.
-There are definitely more salmon around now than there were a couple weeks ago, and things finally feel like they are starting to build.
+There were definitely more salmon around than there were a couple weeks earlier, and things finally felt like they were starting to build.

-I’ll continue fishing both the Columbia River and lower Willamette River depending on where conditions and fish movement look best.
-With these added fishing days and improving catches, now is a very good time to get on the water while the season remains open.
+I continued fishing both the Columbia River and lower Willamette River depending on where conditions and fish movement looked best.
+With added fishing days and improving catches, it was a good time to get on the water while the season remained open.

 Book a Columbia River salmon fishing trip